CrayLabs/NCAR_ML_EKE/README.md

 (SmartRedis unpack tensor )           0.001292      0.011080      0.001756      0.000605  0.000    41     0   909
 ```
 You can use these to examine the overall timings of each operation that uses
-SmartRedis inside MOM6
+SmartRedis inside MOM6.

 ## Variants

 Below are some variants that can be run for examining different
-configurations or for different systems
+configurations or for different systems.

 ### Reference Simulation

-The compare the SmartSim approach vs the MEKE paramterization,
+The compare the SmartSim approach vs the MEKE parameterization,
 change the line in ``MOM6/OM4_025/MOM_override`` from

 ``EKE_SOURCE='sr'``